 For fields supported by the provider but not present in the NPAC’s subscription version, the field is included in the string with an empty value (two adjacent pipe characters).

+For fields not supported by the provider, no field placeholder is included in the string (no adjacent pipe characters).

 Provider systems should replace all fields with those in the BDD.

 Secure Association Establishment